-1. Rest and Ice
+1. Rest and Ice Your Body

-3. Body Movement
+3. Coordinate Your Body Movement

 Many of us don’t get enough sleep.
 Unfortunately, lack of sleep is one of the major causes for repetitive injuries.
 Sleep helps the body repair tissues and rejuvenates the nervous system.
 Get to know your body and how much sleep it needs for you to have a full tank of gas before you start your day.
 The quality of your sleep is just as important.
 I’d rather get six hours of uninterrupted sleep than nine hours of turbulence.
 I found that good quality sleep is vital to managing any stress related condition.

-6. Building Muscular Support
+6. Build Muscular Support

-7. Stretching Before you Play
+7. Stretch Before You Play

-8. Joint Support Supplements
+8. Integrate Supplements